saifar-tug/medical-supplier-data-management-excel-python/README.md

 # Data Management Project (Excel + Python)

 This project demonstrates a structured approach to cleaning, wrangling, and analyzing large-scale medical supplier data using a hybrid workflow of **Excel** and **Python**.
-It reflects real-world tasks in data quality management, master data maintenance, and reporting — with a focus on precision, reproducibility, and clarity in handling structured datasets.
+It reflects real-world tasks in data quality management, data maintenance, Visualisation and reporting.
+I focused on precision, reproducibility, and clarity in handling structured datasets.

 ---